GeeDubYah2/AOC2023/README.md

 --

 Python solutions - just for fun and to learn some of the newer py3 syntax.
  - Day  1 - python
  - Day  2 - python
  - Day  3 - python
  - Day  4 - python
- - Day 5 - python.
-Part 1 only
+ - Day  5 - python
  - Day  6 - python
  - Day  7 - python
  - Day  8 - python
  - Day  9 - python
  - Day 13 - python

  Java solutions - an attempt to brush up on my Java skills after a few years of neglect.